 The average cash conversion cycle takes 19.4 days to convert their goods to cash.
-With their receivable conversion period of 29 days, inventory takes 18 days to sell and payable to suppliers takes 28 days to pay.
+With their receivables conversion period of 29 days, inventory takes 18 days to sell and payable to suppliers takes 28 days to pay.
 So, this indicates that cash from receivables was converted fast, so cash can be used or financed again in their operations.

 Exxon Mobil Corporation has a debt ratio that depicts that they have more assets than debts.
 And if the ratio is greater than 0.5, most of the company’s assets are financed through debt.
-Thus, companies with high debt/asset ratios are said to be “highly leveraged,” not highly liquid and could be in danger if creditors start to demand repayment of debt.
+Thus, companies with high debt/asset ratios are said to be “highly leveraged,” not highly liquid, and could be in danger if creditors start to demand repayment of debt.
 But with Exxon, they are within the limits of 50 percent.
 While they have a low debt-to-equity ratio indicating that the company was not taking advantage of the increased profits that financial leverage may bring.

-Debt ratio indicates what proportion of debt a company has relative to its assets.
+The debt ratio indicates what proportion of debt a company has relative to its assets.
 Wherein it has been stable at 50 percent from 2007 to 2008, increase to 53 percent in 2009 and 2011 with a slight decrease in 2010 to 52 percent.

 - The debt-to-equity ratio is a measure of the relationship between the capital contributed by creditors and the capital contributed by shareholders.
-It also shows the extent to which shareholders’ equity can fulfill a company’s obligations to creditors in the event of liquidation.
+It also shows the extent to which shareholders’ equity can fulfill a company’s obligations to creditors in the event of a liquidation.